dhellmann/pymotw/PyMOTW/articles/index.rst

 Features of the Standard Library
 ################################

-This section of the PyMOTW guide includes introductions to several useful general features of the standard library, organized by what your goal might be, rather than
+This section of the PyMOTW guide includes introductions to several useful general features of the standard library, organized by what your goal might be.
+Each article may include cross-references to several modules from different parts of the library, and show how they relate to one another.

 .. toctree::
     :glob: